Playback and Options

 Meta Keyframes

-If the user asks to display only the Position of a Layer, by pressing the P key, the Meta Keys will also be displayed on the Transform parameter.
-These Meta Keys can be more numerous than the Position Key, as they represent other keyframes created on other parameters, such as Rotation or Scale.
+If you set up the screen to only display the layer's Position parameter by pressing the P key, the Meta Keys will also be displayed on the Transform parameter.
+There may be more Meta Keys than Position keys, as they represent other keyframes created on other parameters, such as Rotation and Scale.

 Creating a large selection rectangle to select Position keys before deleting them would select Meta Keys from other parameters and could also delete other non-visible keys.
 This is why this option is OFF by default.